raufdgk/my-demo/README.md

 # my-demo
 this is my new repository
-<br> Githut take the save every change and it means that it takes screen of overy moment and keep as record
+ Github  saves every change in the project and takes screen of every moment you saved. now commit command is required.